-Since sushi burritos are a very popular takeaway lunch item at goop HQ these days, we decided to make our own version.
-Warning: this wrap tastes amazing, but if it’s assembled in the morning it tends to get a little messy by lunch time.
+Sushi burritos are a very popular takeaway lunch item at goop HQ these days, so we decided to make our own version.
+Warning: This wrap tastes amazing, but if it’s assembled in the morning, it tends to get a little messy by lunchtime.
 We found that leaving it wrapped in wax paper as you eat helps keep it from falling apart.

 ¼ pound salmon

 1 tablespoon pickled ginger